wootguy/resguy/README.md

 **-allrefs** = List all references for missing files (normally clipped to 5)

-**-printdefault** = Print all content that was skipped because it was included in default_content.txt
+**-printdefault** = Print content that was skipped because it was listed in default_content.txt

+**-extra** = Write server-specific files to .res

+**-extra2** = Write server-specific files to a separate .res2 file

 ## default_content.txt

 This lists all content that is included with a fresh install of Sven Co-op.
-Usually maps should omit these files from their map package, but content that was once considered default may be removed from the mod in the future.
-Maps that relied on content that was removed will need to be repacked with an updated list.
+Usually maps should omit these files from their map package, but content that was once considered default may be removed from the game in the future.
 This file should be updated every time the game updates, unless no content was added/removed.

+To update the default content list, place Resguy in your "/common/Sven Co-op/svencoop/" folder and run this command:

+resguy.exe !gend

+Maps should be repackaged if they rely on default content that was removed from the game.